Frequently Asked Questions

 Q. Can my student participate in Fall Sports/Activities and Marching Band?

 In some cases, it can be done; however, it is very difficult.
-In order to receive PE credit for band, students must attend all or most of the rehearsals.
+In order to receive PE credit for band, students must attend all Vanguard rehearsals.
 Students who miss one or more rehearsals a week will not be able to satisfy the minimum requirement of 400 minutes of PE every ten days (per Education Code).
-Ms. Mattison is available to talk to your coach about your academic commitment to band (yes, it is academic) if necessary.
+Mr. Abada is available to talk to your coach about your academic commitment to band (yes, it is academic) if necessary.
 Additionally, students who frequently miss rehearsal become a safety hazard to themselves and other students if they do not know their drill during rehearsals.
 Like any academic class, students who miss rehearsal are responsible for making up the work that they missed before the next rehearsal.
 Students who miss frequently and do not make up the work will be replaced by an alternate marcher, and their grades will suffer.
-If you participate in a fall sport and would still like to commit to marching band, please discuss your situation with Ms. Mattison.
+If you participate in a fall sport and would still like to commit to marching band, please discuss your situation with Mr. Abada

-Q. My student is interested in joining the colorguard/drumline; what should we do?
+Q. My student is interested in joining the colorguard; what should we do?

 Q. Does my student have to be in the Marching Band to participate in the concert ensembles?

 No, but it is highly recommended.
-Well over 95% of the concert band students participate in Vanguard.
+The vast majority of students in band also participate in Vanguard.
 During first semester, much of our focus in class is on the music that is performed by the marching band, and the very small minority of band students who do not participate in Vanguard will also be responsible for learning and performing that music.
-Many times, the students who elect not to participate in Vanguard during their freshman year end up participating in their following years--and they love it.
+Many times, the students who elect not to participate in Vanguard during their freshman year end up participating in their following years-and they love it.

 Q. Is it possible for my student to participate in Marching Band without being in a class?

-It is the policy of the district, school, and program that students participating in Marching Band as a PE class are also enrolled concurrently in a performing class.
-Students with extreme scheduling conflicts must bring these to the attention of Mrs. Mattison.
+It is the policy of the district, school, and program that students participating in Marching Band as a PE class are also enrolled concurrently in an ensemble class.
+Students with extreme scheduling conflicts must bring these to the attention of Mr. Abada